cockroachdb/docs/src/current/releases/cloud.md

 {% include marketo.html formId=1083 %}

-<a id="july-31-2024"></a>
-{% comment %}Commented out until version selection is in the Cloud 2.0 UI

 ## July 31, 2024

 <h3 id="2024-07-24-general-updates"> General updates </h3>

-- When creating a new CockroachDB {{ site.data.products.dedicated }} cluster, you can now [select the cluster's major version]({% link cockroachcloud/create-your-cluster.md %}#step-8-select-the-cockroachdb-version).
+- When creating a new CockroachDB {{ site.data.products.advanced }} cluster, you can now [select the cluster's major version]({% link cockroachcloud/create-an-advanced-cluster.md %}#step-8-select-the-cockroachdb-version).
 The default option is the latest stable version.
 At any given time, you may be able to choose from additional stable releases or experimental [Pre-Production Preview]({% link cockroachcloud/upgrade-policy.md %}#pre-production-preview-upgrades) releases.
 Patch releases within a major version are applied automatically.
-{% endcomment %}

 ## July 19, 2024